 - 1. Ensure that the system, patch, and other requirements are met.
 These are listed in the "Installing the Identity Server" chapter of the Oracle Access Manager Installation Guide. - 2.
+If you plan on provisioning the Oracle Access Manager Identity Server Components on shared storage, ensure that the appropriate shared storage volumes are mounted on OAMHOST2 as described in Section 2.4, "Shared Storage and Recommended Directory Structure." - 3.
 Locate the Identity Server Installer on your Oracle Access Manager Software disk and start the installer as shown below.
 Pass the "-gui" option to bring up the Installers GUI console:

-'''

 ./Oracle_Access_Manager10_1_4_3_0_linux_Identity_Server -gui

-'''

-- 3. On the Welcome to the InstallShield Wizard for Oracle Access Manager Identity Server screen, click Next. - 4.
+- 4. On the Welcome to the InstallShield Wizard for Oracle Access Manager Identity Server screen, click Next. - 5.
 Enter the username and group that the Identity Server will use.
 Specify oracle/oinstall.

-5. Specify the installation directory for Oracle Access Manager Identity Server.
+6. Specify the installation directory for Oracle Access Manager Identity Server.
 Specify the following value: